Words, wisdom and life's journey

 About Me

 Let's start with my name: Elizabeth J. Swanson.
 The J. stands for Jeanne, a spelling affectation of my mother's who meant to name me after a more plainly named aunt, Jean.
-The extra "n" and "e" deprived me of an inheritance as Great Aunt Jean somehow assigned blame to me, as though I seized control of the naming process as a new born.
+The extra "n" and "e" deprived me of an inheritance as Great Aunt Jean somehow assigned blame to me, as though I seized control of the naming process as a newborn.

-In retirement I published a book, Beyond the Rabbit Hole, a title that I am not sure that even I understand.
-It was a way to find my way back to writing for pleasure rather than profit.
-For several years I published a blog beyondtherabbithole.ca.
+I am a retired lawyer, having failed to find a path to writing lyrics for Broadway shows.
+It was an interesting career—one that I found stimulating and a solid platform for my ability to communicate.
+In retirement, I published a book, Beyond the Rabbit Hole, a title that I am not sure that even I understand.
+It was a way to find my way back to writing for pleasure rather than profit, allowing me to explore personal stories and poetry that resonate with my experiences.
+For several years, I published a blog, beyondtherabbithole.ca.

-I am a want--to-be-optimist who always plans for the worst.
+I am a want-to-be-optimist who always plans for the worst.
 I am more likely to laugh than to cry.
 I am a warrior in a constant battle with chronic pain that robs me of energy and easy movement.
+I am overly sensitive to the energy of others and need alone time to recharge.

 I know where I have been but am not always clear about where I am going.